wryun/ascii-progress/README.md

 - `schema` - template string of the progress bar.
 Default `" [:bar] :current/:total :percent :elapseds :etas'"`.
 - `total` - total number of ticks to complete.
 Default `100`.
 - `current`- number of completed ticks.
 Default `0`.
 - `width` - display width, percentage or less than `1` is relative the terminal's width.
-Default `options.total`.
+Default `60`.
+- `fixedWidth` - do not adjust the bar based on the terminal size
 - `filled`- completion character.
 Default `"▇"`.
 - `blank` - blank character.
 Default `"-"`.
 - `clear` - clear the progress bar on completion.
 Default `false`.